 By the standards of greats like Ronaldo, it was not his best year.
 But for anyone else – including Ronaldo’s own personal benchmarks- this would still be a good season by any measure.

-The man with the second-most Ballon D’Or awards in history is still some way off this year’s favourites in the betting odds at 14/1, but even so, 36 goals across all competitions and topping Serie A’s goalscoring table make him stand out as one who can’t be ignored.
+The man with the second-most Ballon D’Or awards in history is still some way off this year’s favourites but even so, if he can come good at Manchester United, he could be in with a shot.

 PREVIOUS BALLON D’OR WINNERS

 Another unstoppable season for Messi and with his move to PSG he’s on to the next phase of his incredible season.

 As such he was the favourite to collect the award after winning the Copa America with Argentina, his first major international trophy and that was enough to seal the deal for a seventh time.

 Due to the lack of football and the restrictions in place around the world, the award was not presented to anybody in 2020.

 After three years of missing out, Messi finally got his hands on the award once again.
 He won the La Liga title with Barcelona and landed the European Golden Shoe, scoring 36 goals in the league.